 Brent Wilton, Director of Global Workplace Rights at Coca-Cola, and Steve Shepherd, former head of Ranstad’s specialist disability recruitment team in Australia, have also been confirmed as keynote speakers.

-Janine Stewart, General Manager of IHC Programmes says, “We thrilled to have secured the attendance of such high-quality keynote speakers.
+Janine Stewart, General Manager of IHC Programmes says, “We are thrilled to have secured the attendance of such high-quality keynote speakers.
 They will add real value to the conversation and provide excellent insights from their varied backgrounds.
-We are looking forward some provocative conversations about the future of employment for those with disabilities.”
+We are looking forward to some provocative conversations about the future of employment for those with disabilities.”

 “Catalina is a lawyer and human rights advocate who has worked extensively on disability issues at the national, regional and international level.
 As Special Rapporteur on the Rights of Persons with Disabilities, she leads work calling for persons with disabilities to be guaranteed the full enjoyment of their human rights and freedoms without discrimination.”